Yoboinef-2000/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When the user presses the "g" key on the keyboard, several processes are initiated, both at the hardware and software levels.

+Physical Keyboard Actions:

+The physical action of pressing the "g" key triggers a series of electrical signals within the keyboard, which are then transmitted to the computer through the keyboard's connection interface.
+Operating System (OS) Interrupts:

+The operating system, upon receiving the signal from the keyboard, generates an interrupt to notify the browser of the key press event.
+Browser Event Handling:

+The browser receives the event and begins processing it.
+This triggers the browser's auto-complete functionality, especially if the user is typing in the address bar (URL bar).
+Auto-Complete Functionality:

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+Depending on the browser's algorithm and whether the user is in private or incognito mode, the browser displays suggestions in a dropdown below the URL bar.
+These suggestions are based on various factors such as search history, bookmarks, cookies, and popular searches from the internet.
+As the user types "google.com," the browser's algorithms refine the suggestions with each keypress.
+This refinement process may include suggesting "google.com" before the user finishes typing it, based on predictive text algorithms and user behavior patterns.
+Algorithmic Sorting and Prioritization:

+The browser's auto-complete functionality relies on algorithms that sort and prioritize suggestions based on relevance to the user's search history, frequently visited sites, and other factors.
+This ensures that the most relevant suggestions are presented to the user in real time.

 The "enter" key bottoms out
 ---------------------------